KABUKI GLOSSARY (U~Z)

 Yakusha Mono Iwai

-"Yakusha Mono Iwai" was an illustrated book dedicated to Kamigata actors, illustrated by Ryûkôsai and published by Inaba Shin'emon and Murakami Kuhei in Ôsaka in 1784.
-Here is the list of the actors depicted in this book: Anegawa Daikichi, Anegawa Minato II, Arashi Bungorô, Arashi Hinasuke I, late Arashi Kichisaburô I, Arashi Sampachi I, Arashi San'emon VI, Arashi Sangorô II, Arashi Sanjûrô IV, Arashi Shichigorô II, Arashi Shimpei II, Asao Kunigorô II, Asao Tamejûrô I, Asao Toyozô, Bandô Iwagorô, Fujikawa Hachizô II, Fujikawa Kanekurô, Fujikawa Sango, Hanagiri Toyomatsu III, Imamura Shichisaburô III, late Mimasu Daigorô I, Mimasu Daigorô II, Mimasu Matsugorô, Mimasu Tokujirô I, Mihogi Gizaemon II, Nakamura Jiroza II, Nakamura Jûzô II, Nakamura Kashichi I, Nakamura Kyôjûrô II, Nakamura Noshio II, Nakamura Tomijûrô I, Nakamura Utaemon II, Nakayama Bunshichi I, Nakayama Raisuke II, late Nakayama Shinkurô II, Nakayama Tazô, Ogawa Kichitarô I, Onoe Kikugorô I, Onoe Shinshichi I, Onoe Tamizô I, Sawamura Kunitarô I, Shibazaki Rinzaemon II, Somematsu Shichisaburô II, Yamamura Giemon II, Yamashina Jinkichi II, Yamashita Kamenojô IV, Yamashita Kinsaku II, Yamashita Yaozô I and Yoshizawa Iroha I.
+Literally "A Celebration of Actors".
+"Yakusha Mono Iwai" was an illustrated book dedicated to Kamigata actors, illustrated by Ryûkôsai Jokei and published by Inaba Shin'emon and Murakami Kuhê in Ôsaka in 1784.
+Illustrations of 49 actors in two books, each with a poem, his yagô and his haimyô: Anegawa Daikichi I, Anegawa Minato II, Arashi Bungorô I, Arashi Hinasuke I, late Arashi Kichisaburô I, Arashi Sanpachi I, Arashi San'emon VI, Arashi Sangorô II, Arashi Sanjûrô IV, Arashi Shichigorô II, Arashi Shinpei II, Asao Kunigorô II, Asao Tamejûrô I, Asao Toyozô I, Bandô Iwagorô, late Fujikawa Hachizô I, Fujikawa Hachizô II, Fujikawa Kanekurô, Fujikawa Sango, Hanagiri Toyomatsu III, Imamura Shichisaburô III, Mihogi Gizaemon II, late Mimasu Daigorô I, Mimasu Daigorô II, Mimasu Matsugorô I, Mimasu Tokujirô I, Nakamura Jiroza II, Nakamura Jûzô II, Nakamura Kashichi I, Nakamura Kyôjûrô II, Nakamura Noshio II, Nakamura Tomijûrô I, Nakamura Utaemon II, Nakayama Bunshichi I, Nakayama Raisuke II, late Nakayama Shinkurô II, Nakayama Tazô, Ogawa Kichitarô I, Onoe Kikugorô I, Onoe Shinshichi I, Onoe Tamizô I, Sawamura Kunitarô I, Shibazaki Rinzaemon II, Somematsu Shichisaburô II, Yamamura Giemon II, Yamashina Jinkichi II, Yamashita Kamenojô IV, Yamashita Kinsaku II, Yamashita Yaozô I and Yoshizawa Iroha I.

 In Japanese: 旦生言語備